Why Are Amish Doughnuts So Good?

 Handcrafted Amish Doughnut Dough Preparation

-Frying Methods for Amish Donuts
+Frying Methods for Amish Doughnuts

 Meanwhile, some folks refer to more detailed steps handed down through families.
 They might mention timing or color cues, as well as ways to flip the doughnuts gently.
 Once each round is done, it’s placed on racks or paper to drain.
 To learn more about traditional Amish doughnut-making methods, see traditional Amish doughnut-making methods.